marekborowiec/teaching/python2.md

 # PYTHON PROGRAMMING PART 2

 ## Lists
 Last week we talked about data types in Python and discussed strings, integers, floats, and Booleans.
 Today we will start off with lists.
-Lists simply store multiple objects of other kinds of data.
+Lists simply store multiple objects.
 Just as we can assign values to strings by putting them in quotes, we can assign values to a list by putting them inside square brackets:
 ```python
 >>> list1 = ['hello!']
 >>> print(list1)
 ['hello!']
 ```
-We can put zero, (empty `[]`), one or multiple values in a list and they do not have to be all of the same type.
+We can put zero, (empty `[]`), one, or multiple values in a list and they can be of different types.
 ```python
 >>> list1 = ['hello!', 123, True]
 >>> print(list1)